elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## UNITS OF MEASURE

 In my noodle, the basic unit of measure for graphical objects is the "twip", which is 1/20 of a printer's point, or 1/1440 of an inch.
 All coordinates are either expressed directly in, or are reduced to, twips.
-Here's the definition:
+Eis a definição:

 Um coord é algumas martelas.